 From our vintage coffee roaster, located on beautiful Whidbey Island next to our Café in the Woods, we slow-roast batches of exquisite coffees, directly sourced from our family of farmers.

 EXPERIENCE & PASSION

 Our years of experience allow us to help support the success of all our customers.
 We provide a wide range of services that include consulting and espresso training to make sure you get the best possible product we can produce.
 Mukilteo Coffee Roasters prides itself on developing personal relationships with all its customers, not only around the great Northwest but across the United States, Hong Kong, Mainland China, Malaysia, Singapore and many more.

 THE COFFEE FAMILY

 Today, Mukilteo Coffee Roasters is owned and operated by Seattle coffee pioneers Gary Smith (Founder) and his wife Beth Korvin-Smith (Stewart Brothers/Seattle's Best).
-Other notable expert staff members consist of Tim McCormack - Master Roaster (Starbucks and Caravali), Dismas Smith - Master Roaster (Zoka and Café Ladro), Jake Torget - Apprentice Roaster, Debbie Torget - General Manager (Executive Director of Goosefoot) and Jim Stewart - Green Coffee Buyer / Coffee Farm Liaison (Founder of Seattle’s Best).
+Other notable expert staff members consist of Tim McCormack - Master Roaster (Starbucks and Caravali), Dismas Smith - Master Roaster (Zoka and Café Ladro), Jake Torget - Master Roaster (Young Buck), Debbie Torget - General Manager (Executive Director of Goosefoot) and Jim Stewart - Green Coffee Buyer / Coffee Farm Liaison (Founder of Seattle’s Best).